10 Incredible Ancient Roman Ruins in France

 Aix en Provence, located in southern France, is known as the “city of a thousand fountains.”
 (FYI, there are only about 100 fountains in the city today).
 Everywhere you go, you will find fountains of different sizes and styles, hence the name.

 The Romans founded the city and brought water to it via an aqueduct.
-As soon as they discovered that there was a thermal spring in the area, they immediately installed Roman baths alongside several fountains in Aix en Provence, formerly known as Aquae Sextiae (The Waters of Sextius).
+As soon as they discovered that there was a thermal spring in the area, they immediately installed Roman baths alongside several fountains in Aix-en-Provence, formerly known as Aquae Sextiae (The Waters of Sextius).

 Historically, the locals used the fountains to wash clothes and as drinking fountains for farm animals.
 Today, they still function as drinking fountains, and some restaurants also use them to cool down wine during the summer months.

 The largest and most famous fountain in the city is the La Rotonde, which acts as the centerpiece of the old town.
-The fountain at Place d’Hôtel de Ville is also popular for its piece of Roman column taken from Uranus of the Count’s Palace.

-9. Bordeaux
+9. Lyon

 Did you know that the wine-growing industry in Bordeaux originally came from the Romans?
 It started 2,000 years ago when the Romans recognized how good the soil in Bordeaux was for grape growing.

-By then, they had established vineyards across the city and cultivated wine for their soldiers.
+They quickly established vineyards across the city and cultivated wine for their soldiers.
 That amazing discovery resulted in Bordeaux and the surrounding villages and countryside becoming one of the most famous wine regions in the world.

 Read More: How to Visit Saint Emilion – One of Bordeaux’s Wine Growing Villages